-Table 2 shows a summary of salinity levels and differentials in the lower Colorado River in 2005.
+Table 2 shows a summary of salinity levels and differentials in the lower Colorado River in 2006.

-Table 2: Annual Average Salinity at Imperial Dam and Morelos Diversion Dam in 2005
+Table 2: Annual Average Flow-Weighted Salinity at Imperial Dam and Morelos Diversion Dam in 2006

-Waters U.S. count (ppm) Mexican count (ppn
+Waters Waters U.S. count (ppm) Mexican count (ppm)

-Arriving Upstream of Morelos 803 919
+Arriving Upstream of Morelos 844 981

 Diversion Dam

-Arriving at Imperial Dam 708 801
+Arriving at Imperial Dam 713 835

-Salinity Differential 95 118
+Salinity Differential 131 146

 The difference in the U.S. count and the Mexican count is due to different methods of analysis and computing the total dissolved solids (TDS) results used by laboratories in each country.
-Both countries are currently working together to try and determine the exact reason for the large difference in the salinity differential between the U.S. and Mexican count.
+Both countries are currently working together to try and determine the exact reason for the large difference in the salinity values and differential between the U.S. and Mexican count.
+In 2006, both US and Mexican Sections continued discussions regarding salinity analysis.

-Table 3 shows all of the annual average salinity levels and salinity differentials of the water resulting from operations under IBWC Minute No. 242, which became effective on June 24, 1974.
+Table 3 shows all of the annual average flow-weighted salinity levels and salinity differentials of the water resulting from operations under IBWC Minute No. 242, which became effective on June 24, 1974.